ZWeiweiY/Othello/README.md

 By implementing artificial intelligence algorithms, such as minimax algorithm and alpha-beta pruning, in a game tree to go for the best move to increase the chance of winning!

+### Potential improvements:
+Modify evaluation function considering factors, such as Maximum Pieces, Weighted Square, Mobility and Stability Pieces.
+Other search methods such as NegaScout (Principle Variation Search), MTD(f) will reduce time and space complexity.

 ## Why use the Minimax Algorithm?

 The minimax algorithm is a robust and reliable method for finding the optimal move in a given position, which is a common choice for developing artificial intelligence (AI) players for two-player games which are deterministic and with perfect information like Othello.